LisaHackett97/MS1-Dog-Daycare/README.md

 # Testing
 ## Functionality Testing

-Chrome Dev tools was used to view site on diff screen sizes.
-    - Site was viewed in xs, small, medium, large and extra large sizes.
+ - Site was viewed in xs, small, medium, large and extra large sizes on Chrome and Edge browsers
-    - Site rendering as expected, but with 1 bug where the active menu item is not showing as expected.
-Document in Bugs section

-Site also viewed on Edge browser
     - One image not displaying
+    - Site rendering as expected.
+    - Testing made 1 bug clear: active menu item is not showing as expected.
+Document in Bugs section.
+Not a browser issue

 #UPDATE NOTE ON BUG

     dev tools testing and unicorn revealer